Philip Hally

-Vice Admiral Philip John Hally, is a senior Royal Navy officer who currently serves as Chief of Defence People.
+Philip John Hally is a former senior Royal Navy officer, whose last post was as Chief of Defence People from 2023 to 2025.

 Naval career

 Hally was commissioned in the Royal Navy on 18 September 1991, and was appointed to the Trained Strength in the rank of lieutenant on 3 December 1993.

 He was appointed commander logistics on the aircraft carrier in 2012, and served as part of the relief effort for Typhoon Haiyan in 2013.
 He went on to become Programme Leader for the Defence Support Network Transformation Programme in September 2014, Assistant Chief of Staff Resources and Plans in November 2017, and Assistant Chief of the Naval Staff, People Transformation in May 2019.
 After that, he became Naval Secretary in January 2020.
 He was promoted to vice-admiral on 12 December 2022, and became Chief of Defence People in January 2023.
+Hally's post was disestablished under the 2025 Defence Reforms, and he retired from the Royal Navy on 8 April 2026.

 Hally was appointed Member of the Order of the British Empire (MBE) on 26 February 2015, and was made an Honorary Captain of the Volunteer Cadet Corps in December 2019.
 He was appointed Companion of the Order of the Bath (CB) in the 2021 Birthday Honours.